VKing6/vk_markers/Readme.md

 reinforced
 ```

-In addition, the numbers 1-9, letters a-m (except i), and roman numerals I-VI can be added to the array (as strings).
+In addition, the numbers 1-9, letters A-M, and roman numerals I-VI can be added to the array (as strings).

 ### Vehicle symbols

-These symbols are automatically generated when the _airunit_ or _groundunit_ symbol is added in combinations with the above markers, but can be added directly if wanted.
+These symbols are automatically generated when the `airunit` or `groundunit` symbol is added in combinations with the above markers, but can be added directly if wanted.

 ```
 uaaa